Visitor information

 Welcome To Blackwater Valley Opera Festival

 Each year, Blackwater Valley Opera Festival converts the former stables of Lismore Castle into a beautiful setting for its productions, and every effort has been made to weatherproof the venue and maximise comfort for our patrons by adding a roof and tiered seating.
 However, as we know, the weather in Ireland can be unpredictable, and the evenings do get chilly.
-Please ensure you bring appropriate clothing on the night, and consider adding a warm throw or blanket.

 Explore The Blackwater Valley